Important customer information

 Why has Chevrolet decided to exit the new vehicles sales in Europe?

 Due to a number of adverse factors affecting the automotive business in Europe during the last few years, Chevrolet’s business results have been, and were forecast to continue to be, unacceptable.
 For that reason, the decision was taken to cease the sale of Chevrolet passenger cars in West/Central Europe.
-However, Chevrolet will continue to offer its full range of Chevrolet passenger cars in Russia and the Commonwealth of Independent States and the Corvette and Camaro sports cars in select European markets, including UK.
+However, Chevrolet will continue to offer its full range of Chevrolet passenger cars in the Commonwealth of Independent States and the Corvette and Camaro sports cars in select European markets, including UK.
 In addition, GM remains committed to Europe as a key region and will focus its resources on the Opel/Vauxhall brands in Europe in the future.

 With the exit from the new car sales business in Europe, do you plan to cancel your partnership with Manchester United?